gregorh1/aqapp/README.md

 - to run frontend app in watch mode: `npm run front`
 - to build react app (and copy it to cordova): `npm run build-react`
 - to build or test cordova app (android, ios) run: `cordova build -h` to learn about building in cordova

-- for development you need to add `Access-Control-Allow-Origin: *` in browser (for eg. with this addon to chrome `https://chrome.google.com/webstore/detail/moesif-orign-cors-changer/digfbfaphojjndkpccljibejjbppifbc`)